Dmiger/Getting_and_Cleaning_data/CodeBook.md

 Xtrain, Ytrain, Subtrain, Xtest, Ytest, Subtest - variables containing source data.
 Xdata, Ydata, Subdata - new variables that contain merged data from datasets mentioned above.
 ## Step 2.
 Extract only the measurements on the mean and standard deviation for each measurement.
+New variable features contains the correct titles for Xdata, which are applied to the column titles stored in MeanandStandart
+## Step 3.
+Use descriptive activity names to name the activities in the data set
+Similar set of operations was taken with the activity titles which resulted in new Acts variable
+## Step 4.
+Appropriately label the data set with descriptive activity names.
+Alldata binds all the data used in the model in one dataset
+## Step 5.
+Create a second, independent tidy data set with the average of each variable for each activity and each subject
+Avgdata is the final dataset with the average of each veriable for each activity and subject.
+It is stored under name Tidydataset in .txt format as required by the instructions